 Advocacy & Policy

 AGA PAC is the voluntary member, bipartisan political arm of AGA.
-As the only PAC dedicated to gastroenterology, our mission is to increase our members’ presence on Capitol Hill and support legislators who protect the needs of GI patients and health care professionals.
+As the only PAC dedicated to gastroenterology, our mission is to increase our members’ presence on Capitol Hill and support legislators and candidates who protect the needs of GI patients and health care professionals.

-AGA PAC: Your Voice in Washington
+AGA PAC: Your voice in Washington

 Decisions made by lawmakers in Washington, D.C. today may affect how you provide patient care for years to come.
 Fortunately, you have a voice on Capitol Hill through the AGA political action committee (PAC), which advocates for policies that support GI clinicians and researchers and access to high-quality care.